Guidance on using Ofsted's logos, plus copyright information.

 All Ofsted logos are protected under Crown Copyright.
 You can only use them with Ofsted’s express permission.

 You should follow our guidance on logo use carefully and should not edit the logos in any way.
 We take action against those misusing Ofsted logos.

-We have 3 types of logo.
-Any other ‘logos’ that are in circulation, such as ‘Ofsted registered’ logos, are unofficial and should not be used.
+We have 4 categories of logo.
+Any other ‘logos’ that are in circulation, such as ‘Ofsted approved’ logos, are unofficial and should not be used.

 The main Ofsted logo

 You cannot use our main logo, unless in exceptional circumstances and with our express permission.
 We only permit specific third parties to use this when we are co-hosting events or co-authoring publications with them.
 This is because it is seen as endorsement.
-If you are working with us in this way, contact Ofsted’s Publications and Brand team about the logo: firstname.lastname@example.org.
+If you are working with us in this way, contact Ofsted’s Content team about the logo: firstname.lastname@example.org.

 Our role is to inspect and regulate providers of education and care.
 We do not approve or endorse third-party training courses or companies in any way.
 The presence of the Ofsted logo or name on any other website, publication or product should not be taken as endorsement of any kind by Ofsted.

 We take action against any third parties using our logo without our express permission, including any claims that the third party or their products are ‘Ofsted approved’ or ‘Ofsted endorsed’.

 We have specific outstanding and good logos available for those we inspect.
 We give permission for those that we have graded as outstanding or good at their latest inspection to use the relevant logo.

 If you have achieved one of these grades at your last inspection, you can download your outstanding or good logo.
 The download includes guidance on how to use it.